bschollnick/QuickBBS/docs/design documents/interactive_fiction_implementation_guide.md

 reports no.

-**Bindings are gated by configuration.** A story receives an API's bindings only if it has a `StorySystemConfig` row for that API *and* the `EngineAPI` is enabled (§6.6, §6.7).
+**Bindings are gated by configuration.** A story receives an API's bindings only if its manifest names that plugin *and* the `EngineAPI` row is enabled (Section 6.6, Section 6.7).
 Both gates are silent when unset.
 A test harness that assembles its own module list will therefore produce a *different* binding set than the running game — always resolve through `engine_services.bindings_for()`, the real production path.

-**An EXTERNAL cannot hold state across calls** in the narrow case where the host has no place to put it — one-shot facts are better as plain Ink VARs.
+**An EXTERNAL cannot hold state across calls** in the narrow case where the the application has no place to put it — one-shot facts are better as plain Ink VARs.
 This does *not* mean bindings can't take flags as ordinary arguments; passing state in is fine and normal.

-Prefer a **stateful binding over a shadow VAR**: `set_location_now(...)` / `where_is_now(...)` reading the engine's own store beats a VAR that has to be kept in sync by hand (§2.4).
+Prefer a **stateful binding over a shadow VAR**: `set_location_now(...)` / `where_is_now(...)` reading the engine's own store beats a VAR that has to be kept in sync by hand (Section 2.4).

 **The worst outcome this project had: every binding silently falling through to its stub, for months.** Two independent enablement gates were unset — the